jdxyw/generativeart/README.md

 For these kinds of art, the package provides as many parameters to control the appearance.

+## Buy me a coffee

+If you found this package is useful, maybe you could buy me a coffee from [Paypal](https://www.paypal.me/jdxyw).

 ## Install

 The go version I used is `Go 1.16`.